Should You Wear Lifting Straps or Lifting Gloves?

 First things first, let's break down how they're different...

-Weight lifting gloves: Also known as workout gloves, gym gloves, and training gloves, are just as they sound their gloves that are designed to provide extra padding to improve grip on heavy pulling and pushing exercises.
+- Weight lifting gloves: Also known as workout gloves, gym gloves, and training gloves, are just as they sound.
+They're gloves that are designed to provide extra padding to improve grip on heavy pulling and pushing exercises.
 There are different types of workout gloves, like finger gloves which cover your full fingers or may have a wrist attachment for wrist support, while others don't.
 Either way, they're all designed to do the same, assist you on your heavy compound lifts.

 As you can see, the main difference is the way they're designed and when you can use them.
 Gym-goers can use gloves for various exercises, pushing or pulling, but lifting straps can only be used during pulling movements.